DioxusLabs/dioxus/packages/cli/README.md

 <div align="center">
-  <h1>📦✨  yew-pack</h1>
+  <h1>📦✨  dioxus-cli</h1>
   <p>
-    <strong>Tooling to supercharge yew projects</strong>
+    <strong>Tooling to supercharge dioxus projects</strong>
   </p>
 </div>

 # About
 ---
-yewpack (inspired by wasm-pack and webpack) is a tool to help get Yew projects off the ground.
-It handles all the build, development, bundling, and publishing to make web development just a simple two commands: `cargo init` and `yewpack publish`.
+dioxus-cli (inspired by wasm-pack and webpack) is a tool to help get dioxus projects off the ground.
+It handles all the build, development, bundling, and publishing to make web development just a simple two commands: `cargo init` and `dioxus-cli publish`.

 Best thing:
 - No NPM.